 Management

-Angela Kennedy, President, Carnegie Speech International
+Angela Kennedy, President, CEO

 Since joining the Company, Angela has played an instrumental role in developing a coherent business strategy to commercialize the Company's products.
 She brings with her over 15 years of executive management experience with companies that have successfully commercialized cutting-edge products featuring artificial-intelligence technologies.